A Capella Singing Group Workshop Series

 David Geffen School of Drama Dwight/Edgewood Project

 The Dwight/Edgewood Project (D/EP) is a community-engagement program out of the David Geffen School of Drama at Yale University (DGSD) and the Yale Repertory Theatre that serves middle school–aged students from Barnard Environmental Science & Technology School.
-Students in grades six and seven are paired with mentors (DGSD students from all disciplines) to write their own plays, culminating in fully produced plays performed by DGSD students and the New Haven community.
+Students in grades five and six are paired with mentors (DGSD students from all disciplines) to write their own plays, resulting in fully produced plays performed by DGSD students and the New Haven community.

 Dining with the Dramat

 The Yale Dramatic Association, also known as the Yale Dramat, is the oldest continuously producing undergraduate college theater company in the country.
-At Dining with the Dramat, Yale Pathways to Arts & Humanities students join members of the Dramat for an exclusive behind-the-scenes glimpse into theater production.
+At Dining with the Dramat, New Haven high school students join members of the Dramat for an exclusive behind-the-scenes glimpse into theater production.
 Students engage in conversations with actors, technicians, and directors as they discuss their current musical productions.
 Students receive free tickets to each performance and participate in a post-performance actor talk-back.

 East Rock Record Journalism Program